learn-co-curriculum/phrg-git-commit-messages-and-amends/README.md

 ## Git Amend

-We just got done commiting some changes, but now realize that we forgot to add one more line of functionality.
+We just got done committing some changes, but now realize that we forgot to add one more line of functionality.
 What do we do?

 `git` provides a command for just this scenario. `git commit --amend` will tack on additional staged changes into our latest commit.
 After our commit is modified, we will have to push with `--force` to update it on Github.